VirusTotal/vt-py/docs/source/index.rst

 it's the right one.

-Python 2.7 `has its days numbered <https://pythonclock.org/>`_, and the new concurrency features in included in Python 3.5+ are perfect for creating highly performant code without having to deal with multithreading or multiprocessing.
+Python 2.7 `has its days numbered <https://pythonclock.org/>`_, and the new concurrency features included in Python 3.5+ are perfect for creating highly performant code without having to deal with multithreading or multiprocessing.

 .. toctree::